-Jason Anders: You've been quoted as saying that you would love to do a hard-edged picture, but the problem is that as a director you have become typecast into doing funny, uplifting-type films.
-Tell me about what it's like working in the industry as a professional filmmaker- and what kind of movie would be your ideal next project?
+Jason Anders: You've been quoted as saying that you would love to do a hard-edged picture, but because of Grease you became typecast into doing funny, uplifting films.

 Randal Kleiser: Breaking the typecasting is difficult for any industry member.
 I have been developing projects in various genres I haven’t yet explored.
 A teen thriller, a period drama, a sci-fi romance, and several others.

 RK: No truth.
-Never heard those… is the Belushi rumor a joke?
+Is that rumor a joke?
 The first cast was Willie Aames and Diane Lane, but they backed out because of the nudity.
 I ended up using a body double for Brooke Sheilds, who was too tall to play opposite Willie.

-JA: How would you compare your experiences directing Grease and The Blue Lagoon, and what are a few of your fondest memories making both pictures?
+JA: How would you compare your experiences directing Grease and The Blue Lagoon?

-RK: Grease was an exciting whirlwind, a stage musical with so many opportunities in the adaption process… which numbers to keep, how to stage them.
-I enjoyed being surrounded by some of the original cast members and Pat Birch- who choreographed the play.
+RK: Grease was an exciting whirlwind, a stage musical with so many opportunities in the adaption process… which numbers to keep and how to stage them.
+I enjoyed being surrounded by some of the original cast members and Pat Birch, who choreographed the play.
 It was a team effort in a circus atmosphere.
-Shooting The Blue Lagoon was a completely different experience, with a hand picked Australian crew living on a remote island with no roads, electricity, or water.
+Shooting The Blue Lagoon was a completely different experience, with a hand picked Australian crew living on a remote island with no roads, electricity or water.
 It was like an extreme summer camp, and I was the head counselor.
 We became like a family and formed close bonds with some of the local natives, who serenaded us when we left, leaving many in tears.

 RK: During the Blue Lagoon publicity tour I heard about the summertime international youth scene in the Greek islands and decided to check it out for a potential movie idea.
 In the late summer of 1981, I wrote the story while exploring Santorini and Mykonos.
 The shoot was like a vacation, but with the normal stress of making a movie.
 At first, the actors seemed awkward with the nudity, but after being around the hundreds of nude beach goers, they loosened up.
 Valerie Quennessen was very free, and her presence also helped Darryl and Peter get into the mood.